The Moon in the Gutter

 The film was based on a 1953 pulp-noir novel of the same name, written by David Goodis, but it was transferred in the film script from the docksides of Philadelphia to Marseille.

 La Lune dans le caniveau, according to AllMovie, "received uneven reviews on its initial release".
 It won a French Cesar Award for its production design.

-Synopsis
+Plot

 Two women: Loretta (Nastassja Kinski), a wealthy amateur photographer who prowls the docks in her '60s Ferrari 250 GT California Spyder looking for handsome men, and Bella (Victoria Abril), a poor but beautiful woman who is probably a prostitute, share affections for a dock worker named Gerard (played by Gérard Depardieu).
 He is obsessed by the memory of his sister, who was raped and then committed suicide in a back alley, which he visits every night.
 No one knows who committed the rape, and he has sworn to avenge the crime, if he can only figure out who the perpetrator was.